juliesymons/juliesymons.github.io/userGPUOperators/index.md

 | `_writeTensorElement(OutField, value, element)` | Write value to location (`_layer, _row, _column, element`) (3D, 2D, 1D fields only)
 | `_writeTensorElement(OutField, value, element)` |   Write value to the only tensor in the field (0D fields only)

-ComplexFields can be written and read using any of the above functions, but a complex tensor element is represented by a `_float2`.
-The first element of the `_float2` is the real part, the second is the imaginary part.
-ComplexVectorFields are not yet supported.
+`ComplexField`s can be written and read using any of the above functions, but a complex tensor element is represented by a `_float2`.
+The first element of the `_float2` is the real part, the second is the imaginary part. `ComplexVectorField`s are not yet supported.

 ## Cog Primitives